By John Sanidopoulos

 5. As the burning candle illuminates the darkness, so must the light of Christ within us shine before men that God's name be glorified.

-6. As the candle gives its own light to illuminate a man in the darkness, so also must the light of the virtues, the light of love and peace, characterize a Christian.
+6. As the candle gives its own light to illuminate a person in the darkness, so also must the light of the virtues, the light of love and peace, characterize a Christian.
 The wax that melts symbolizes the flame of our love for our fellow men.

 Besides the six symbolic representations above, Saint Nikodemos the Hagiorite gives us six different reasons why Orthodox light candles: